Ford engineers have been caught testing the new Focus ST hot hatch set for a reveal early next year.

 That means we won't see any new Focus variants in the U.S., including this Focus ST. The reason?
 Ford sees the shift toward utility-type vehicles such as SUVs, pickup trucks and commercial vans in North America as permanent.
 It's why the automaker's only passenger car on sale here beyond 2020 will be the Mustang.

 2020 Ford Focus Active

 That's a shame because the new Focus ST is shaping up to be a significant improvement on the current model, which is already one of the best cars in the segment.

-Underpinning the car is Ford's next-generation front-wheel-drive platform.
-In the new Focus, the chassis and suspension design ups torsional rigidity by 20 percent compared to the outgoing model, and this bodes well for the upcoming ST variant's ride and handling.
+Underpinning the new car is Ford's next-generation front-wheel-drive platform.
+In the Focus, the chassis and suspension design ups torsional rigidity by 20 percent compared to the outgoing model, and this bodes well for the upcoming ST variant's ride and handling.

 All versions of the new Focus receive a color touchscreen at the top of the dash and Ford's Co-Pilot360 suite of electronic driver aids.
 In the ST, expect some special extras like Recaro front seats, ST badging, and perhaps additional performance options for the driving modes selector.

 2019 Ford Focus